Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 ## 4. Purpose and functionality

-### Why offline predictions and classifications are not enough?
+### Why offline predictions and classifications are not enough for water utilities?

 ### Why was time series decomposition is introduced and its historical values are ingested?